Mega-Spectacles of Engagement

 At stake in the discourse of ‘engagement’ is justification – and increasingly that has come to mean a narrow economic justification – for art.
 We are evermore asked to consider art in terms of the labour it provides.
 When we as artists, educators and administrators ask: what does the work do?, we are increasingly asking what labour the work does.
 The purpose, impact, effect and utility of art are thus compressed into the ambiguous term ‘engagement’.
 If the work is engaged in labour, manual or intellectual, it behoves us to address the accompanying history and politics.
 In post-crash Ireland that perspective means considering what employment the art will bring.
 This is clearly a lame approach to art.

+Where ‘cool aesthetic detachment’ was the sensibility of the modern art gallery, the turn to social engagement, as recognised by theorists such as Nicolas Bourriaud, has in recent decades explicitly sought to activate and employ the beholder.
+This turn has occurred within a greater shift away from morality and towards politics in contemporary aesthetics.
 It is understandable that artists, curators, educators and policy makers, in the spirit of constructivism and in their own different ways, sought to overcome the concrete legacies of Kantian disinterestedness and its associations of cultural elitism.
 However, we must now recognise the limitations of this ‘engagement’ turn in aesthetics.
 The move to management in aesthetic theory, practice and policy has almost extinguished the rich moral ideas of beauty and sublimity.

 Instead, we see an increased consideration of the purpose of social engagement.
 Jürgen Habermas, for example, proposes an open, rigorous debate, grounded in reason and a spirit of disinterestedness, aiming towards a common consensual good.
 In contrast, Jacques Rancière regards the political subject as brought into being through acts of ‘dissensus’ that disrupt the sensible order.
 Chantal Mouffe argues that a certain degree of ‘conflictual consensus’ is an essential element to managing and creating a healthy democratic public space.
 She thus argues for ‘a common symbolic framework’ that allows ‘room for disagreement’.